dieharders/ai-text-server/README.md

 conda deactivate
 ```

-4. If using VSCode, you must apply your newly created virtual environment by selecting the `python interpreter` button at the bottom when inside your project directory.
+4. If using an IDE like VSCode, you must apply your newly created virtual environment by selecting the `python interpreter` button at the bottom when inside your project directory.

 To update PIP package installer: